-- Each medication administered must have a separate permission form and cannot be combined on one form. - The school nurse or school personnel will - inform appropriate staff members of the medication - keep a record of the administration of medication - keep medication in a secure place - return the unused portions of the medication to the parent, guardian or student unless in-
+- Notifications about a school delay or closing will be announced - on local radio & TV stations - on the district website www.lancastercsd.com - by a Blackboard Connect call - on our Facebook page - Each medication administered must have a separate permission form and cannot be combined on one form. - The school nurse or school personnel will - inform appropriate staff members of the medication - keep a record of the administration of medication - keep medication in a secure place return the unused portions of the medication to the parent, guardian or student unless instructed otherwise.